 What is the expected roadmap for LTE equipment for the two frequency arrangements?

-What is the impact of the ch. arr. for the migration … DECISION TEXT (D.5)
+What is the impact of the frequency arrangement on the migration of existing terrestrial networks and authorisations to the frequency arrangements described in the Annexes of ECC Decision (11)06

 How do the current and future planned usage of the 3.4-3.6 GHz band look like from the perspective of the existing 3.5 GHz licensees (e.g. as listed in ECO Report 03)?